IlluminusLimited/PinsterApi/README.md

         }
     }
     ```

 1. Image service will process your image and if it passes moderation it will `POST` back to the api
-    on your behalf, linking the image to your imageable (pin in this case).
+    on your behalf, linking the image to your imageable (pin in this case)!

 # Deployment